 I have always had a fascination with twins.
 From wanting to be a twin myself as a kid, to now hoping I have twins one day.
 This fascination for twins is what first inspired this series.
 In Winter of 2018, I had the chance to photograph a set of twins that I have known since they were tiny babies in the NICU.
-The photos of them were beautiful, but seemed to only focus on their similarities from a fine art view-point.
 When I got back to Savannah to continue this series for a class project, I shot with multiple sets of twins in this same way, but soon realized something was missing.

 After this realization, I re-photographed the twins I had previously shot with, plus some.
 The photos of the twins in their homes and backyards have so much more insight into their everyday lives and connections.
 From jumping on a trampoline to the rare, quiet moments between them, you are able to see each of their unique relationships.
 That is what this is about.
 Not the the physical similarities between each set of twins, but the very different connections between each of them.